awsdocs/amazon-connect-admin-guide/doc_source/multi-party-calls.md

 ## When do multi\-party calls end?<a name="end-multi-party-calls"></a>

-A multi\-party call stays up as long as the caller is on the call\.
+A multi\-party call stays up as long as the caller or the agent is on the call\.
 For example, add an external party to a call and then you disconnect\.
 The caller and external party continue the call\.

 If only third\-parties are left on the line, the contact is terminated\.
 However, as the agent you can choose to disconnect and allow only the caller and the third\-party participants to remain on the call\.